orangejuice/blog/data/activity/movie-榴莲飘飘-2000/record.en.md

 date: 2021-05-09 04:54:00+08:00
 douban:
   rating: 7.7
-  subtitle: 2000 / Mainland China, Hong Kong, France / Drama / Fruit Chan / Qin
+  subtitle: 2000 / Mainland China, Hong Kong, France / Drama / Directed by Fruit
-    Hailu, Mak Wai-Fun
+    Chan / Starring Qin Hailu, Mak Wai-Fan
 ---

-Full of the breath of life, a unique combination of Northeast China and Hong Kong.
-No fanciful twists and turns, just an unpretentious journey through youth that has passed.
-Many scenes use actions to tell the story without language, which is very interesting.
+Brimming with the zest of life, an intriguing blend between the Northeast and Hong Kong.
+It lacks bizarre twists and turns, simply traversing through fading youth in its subtlety.
+Many scenes convey the story through actions rather than words, which is quite interesting.